fooooter/drain/README.md

   know if the resource is unavailable or access to it is denied.
 - `bind_host` - bind host to the server.
 - `bind_port` - bind port to the server (HTTP).
 If you want to use 80, be sure to start the server as root or another privileged user.
-- `dynamic_pages` - holds a list of every dynamic page available, so if you create one, be sure to specify it here!
+- `endpoints` - holds a list of every dynamic page/endpoint available, so if you create one, be sure to specify it here!
-- `dynamic_pages_library` - a path to the dynamic library for dynamic pages, which must be relative to the `server_root`.
+- `endpoint_library` - a path to the dynamic library for dynamic pages/endpoints, which must be relative to the `server_root`.
 - `encoding`:
-  * `enabled` - enable response body encoding.
+  * `use_encoding` - a name of encoding which will be used to compress the response body.
+It should be present in `supported_encodings`, otherwise the server will return uncompressed data.
   * `supported_encodings` - a list of all compression algorithms supported by the server.
 It can currently contain only "gzip" and "br".
-  * `use_encoding` - a name of encoding which will be used to compress the response body.
-It should be present in `supported_encodings`, otherwise the server will return uncompressed data.
   * `encoding_applicable_mime_types` - a list of media types to which encoding should be applied.
 It's best to leave this setting as is.
 - `document_root` - a directory in which documents/files returned to the client are stored.
 Makes for the root of a URL.
 - `server_root` - a directory in which server data are kept, like, for example, key-pairs for SSL.